 The Java compiler and runtime use the classpath, specified by the CLASSPATH environment variable, to locate the binary files (jar files and class files) that are needed to run Derby and other Java applications.
 Before performing this activity, you need to set the classpath and compile the WwdEmbedded.java program.

-1. Copy the program files into the DERBYTUTOR directory and set the CLASSPATH environment variable.
+1. Copy the program files into the DERBYTUTOR directory and set the CLASSPATH environment variable, as shown in the following table.

+Table 17.
+Commands to copy the program files and set the CLASSPATH environment variable

-Operating System Commands UNIX (Korn Shell) cp \$DERBY_HOME/demo/programs/workingwithderby/ . export CLASSPATH=\$DERBY_HOME/lib/derby.jar:.
+Operating System Command UNIX (Korn Shell) cp \$DERBY_HOME/demo/programs/workingwithderby/ . export CLASSPATH=\$DERBY_HOME/lib/derby.jar:.
 Windows copy %DERBY_HOME%\demo\programs\workingwithderby\ . set CLASSPATH=%DERBY_HOME%\lib\derby.jar;.

-- > Important: Include the dot (.) at the end of each command so that your current working directory is included in the classpath and the files are copied to the correct location. - 2.
-Compile the program source files.
+Important: Include the dot (.) at the end of each command so that your current working directory is included in the classpath and the files are copied to the correct location.

+2. Compile the program source files.